 I also manage an EMEA helpdesk for a large US-parented technology client, to manage their day to day employment issues across their EMEA jurisdictions.

 Atypical / the contingent workforce

 I am co-Chair of our department’s team of specialists on issues involving the contingent workforce and the more unusual working arrangements, such as self-employed contractors, apprentices, secondees, interns, zero hours and agency workers.

 - advising on client – employment business agreements in accordance with the Conduct Regulations 2003 and the Agency Workers Regulations 2010

 - advising in relation to the 2021 IR35 changes, including review of self-employed contractor, agency and umbrella documentation

 - providing ongoing UK and international advice to clients in the “gig” or “platform economy” on the best ways to engage with individual workers, and the associated risks.

 A large proportion of my practice is made up of advising both household name and start-up technology companies on all aspects of employment law, and I have built up a good understanding of the day to day pressures of the industry.
 My work involves:

 - day to day advice on all aspects of employment law

-- advice on the employment law aspects of acquisitions, due diligence, TUPE and redundancy consultation
+- advice on the employment law aspects of acquisitions, TUPE and redundancy consultation

-- co-ordinating international projects on topics ranging from confidentiality agreements, data protection, TUPE, individual and collective redundancy, diversity and monitoring issues, sick leave requirements and more.
+- co-ordinating international projects on topics ranging from confidentiality agreements, holiday carryover, sick pay, remote working, individual and collective redundancy, diversity and monitoring issues, sick leave requirements and more.